 Step Five: Pick up the skin and start rolling the spiff into a cylindrical shape, while mixing the weed into the tobacco evenly.
 The idea is to get the skin to catch under itself, wrapping around the contents snuggly.
 While this is a bit of trial and error, you’ll get better at it with more practice.

 Step Six: Once you have your spliff rolled up tightly, lick the gum, and seal your roll.

 Final Step: Twist the end of the spliff (without the roach) to finish, and you’re ready to light up!

 Kief, the best part of your herb, all in one place.
 I’m sure you have ogled over joints coated in kief, but do you know what is even more amazing?
 A joint made completely out of the stuff.
+Instead of keeping your kief to make hash, you can roll an epic joint with it.
 Watch and learn how to make your own amazing kief joint in this video from Explicit.